 Home treatment with rest, ice and anti-inflammatories can help.
 It’s also important to avoid any activities that cause pain, including excessive standing.

-You doctor may ask you questions like:
+Your doctor may ask you questions like:

-“Injections can bring long-lasting and sometimes permanent relief,” notes Dr. Burg.
+“Injections can bring long-lasting and sometimes permanent relief,” says Dr. Burg.
 “But they won’t be effective if you keep doing the work or activity that caused your bursitis in the first place.
 You have to eliminate the source of the problem.”

 In the rare cases where trochanteric bursitis persists after 12 months of medical therapy, surgery can be considered.